Urinary leakage and coughing: why when I cough I pee

 • Quitting smoking can also help reduce urinary leakage.
 Indeed, smoking can cause a chronic cough which puts pressure on the bladder.

-• Hydration is also important, but it is recommended to avoid drinking a lot in a short period of time.
+• Hydration is also important, but it is recommended to avoid drinking a lot in a short time.
 In case of nocturnal incontinence, it may be useful to reduce your fluid intake in the evening.

 • Finally, adopting the right mindset is crucial.
 Urinary incontinence after coughing can affect anyone and it is important not to feel ashamed or isolated.
 Do not hesitate to speak to a healthcare professional for help and personalized advice.